SitecoreNA/Sitecore-CDP-Scripts/README.md

  1. You need to install the [_TM Script](https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/_TM%20Script "_TM Script") if the website you want to demo on does not already have the Sitecore JS library installed
- 2. You need to "install" one of both of the Web Experiences in [Experiences/Web](https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/Experiences/Web "This path skips through empty directories")
+ 2. You need to "install" one or both of the Web Experiences in [Experiences/Web](https://github.com/rjzflynnbx/Sitecore-CDP-Scripts/tree/master/Experiences/Web "This path skips through empty directories")